-We reached out to one of our former student, Marta, so she could share her experience of being an Genevan expat and learning French.
+We reached out to one of our former students, Marta, so she could share her experience of being a Genevan expat and learning French.

 I’m Marta, I’m Polish and I arrived in Geneva in 2018 to become an Au Pair.
 I’m 26 years old and now I work as a nanny.

 I chose Geneva because of the French language.
 It was my dream to speak French and I thought being an Au Pair would help me learn quickly.

 Why Geneva?
 What made you think it was the proper place to start a new life?

 I thought it would be the best place because of the languages we use here.
 Everyone speaks French and English so it was enough to reassure me – it wouldn’t have been a problem to find the solution to an administrative issue for instance.